yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 PantherCloudFormationStackSetAdminRole-us-west-2
 ```

-This IAM role allows the StackSet to assume roles in target accounts to orchestrate the creation of real-time events in as many regions as you would like:
+This IAM role allows the StackSet to assume roles in target accounts to orchestrate the creation of real-time events in as many regions as needed:

 ```json
 {